 Conversational Automation at Scale

-Conversational chatbots that interact with people in a way similar to text messaging are finding their way into a number of industries.
+Conversational AI technology that powers digital assistants to interact with people in a way similar to text messaging are finding their way into a number of industries.
 What would happen if an interactive text front end, first touch was woven into the outbound call center approach?
 The bot could completely handle simple tasks, such as reminders and information gathering.
 Or, it could start on some of the more advanced workflows, such as monitoring care progression or providing drug background information in advance of a human to human interaction.

 As they stand today, call centers agents are premium level expenses when compared to a well-designed chatbot that can run 24x7x365.
 Imagine a call center that is not constrained by human capacity.

 If the virtual dimension of a modern patient engagement strategy requires outreach and interaction with vast populations of patients, the answer isn’t to double the number of agents.
 Rather, you must find a way to make the ten agents you already have handle a 5x volume increase, with conversational chatbots conversing and engaging patients across a spectrum of workflows.
 And, the entire process would be in the medium that consumers increasingly prefer — text based messaging.